-Market barrows to be eligible for Grand Champion or Reserve Grand Champion must follow the weight limits as defined by State Fair, 230-290 lbs.
+All Breeding gilts to be eligible for Grand Champion or Reserve Grand Champion Breeding gilt must follow the weight limits as defined by the Indiana State Fair.
+They must weigh at least 200 pounds with 360 lbs. maximum weight.
 There will be classes for other weights, but they will be ineligible for Grand or Reserve Grand Champion.